Swarmops/Swarmops/README.md

 It manages decentralized authority, volunteers, members, activists, budgets, mass communications, expenses, payroll, invoices, and complete financials/bookkeeping.

-It runs on Debian Linux servers and is Public Domain (except for external resources, which are noted as such).
+It runs on Debian Linux servers and is in the Public Domain (except for external resources, which are noted as such).